SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 When deploying plugins​, the plugins are deployed into a specific application.
 For example, a plugin might add a specific widget to the Cockpit dashboard.

 Plugin can only be added to own applications, because the application itself is modified when adding the plugin.
-When adding a plugin to a subscribed application (e.g. an application owned by management tenant), then the application is first copied into an own application.
+When adding a plugin to a subscribed application ,the application is first copied into an own application.
 Afterwards the plugin is added.
 This process is supported by the Administration Application wizard.

 When an application has been created it will be available in the application switcher.